Back

 Step 5: Seasoning by adding a new coat of oil

 Put a small amount of cooking oil into the pot.
-Rub the oil into both the interior and exterior surfaces with the paper towel.
+Rub the oil into both the interior and exterior surfaces with a paper towel.
 After wiping off the excess oil residue, put the Dutch oven away.

 Want to have the Best Dutch Ovens?

-Here at Culinary Depot, we carry different types of dutch ovens for all your needs.
-Can't find the right kitchen tool?
-Contact us or visit our online store for more information.
+Here at Culinary Depot, we carry different types of Dutch ovens for all your needs.
+Can't find the right kitchen tool?Contact us or visit our online store for more information.